5 Major Trends of Double 11 Festival, the Biggest Shopping Event in China

-Cainiao, the smart logistics and supply chain company launched by Alibaba, operated over 700 airfreight charter flights during the Double 11 festival.
+Cainiao, the smart logistics and supply chain company launched by Alibaba, operated over 700 airfreight charter flights during China’s Single’s Day.
 They delivered 90 percent of the outward bound parcels and the company estimated that they were delivered 60 percent faster this year.
 Customers in major cities like Paris, Berlin, Madrid and Warsaw received their parcel in as little as three days.

 On top of this, the annual Singles’ Day Gala on November 10 has featured international stars and performers like Cirque Du Soleil, Mariah Carey, Daniel Craig, Taylor Swift, Katy Perry, Magic Johnson, Pharrell Williams, David and Victoria Beckham, Nicole Kidman and more.

 Livestreaming is becoming more significant for Double 11

 2020 was China e-commerce’s Year of Livestreaming.
 It was instrumental in enticing price-sensitive customers with exceptional deals.
 Taobao also incentivized its livestreamers by rewarding those who did well with bonuses and giving them access to lots of products.
 Li Jiaqi and fellow mega-streamer Viya, generated over US$1 billion in non-refundable pre-order deposits starting on the first night of pre-sales period on October 21st.